morganhvidt/find-my-blocks/src/readme.txt

 * The posts/pages that a block has been used on.
 * The amount of times a block has been used on a specific post/page.
 * If the block is a "Reusable Block"
+* Filter blocks by name to search for where a specific block was used.

 == Installation ==